Save Women Now

 This year for International Women’s Day, March 8, the United Nations has designated the theme as “women and men united to end violence against women and girls.”
 This week there have been meetings in New York City and other parts of the world calling for an end to general violence against women.
 We join with the United Nations in denouncing all such violence, but we also demand that the United Nations do more than conduct campaigns against generic violence.

-Yakin Erturk, the UN’s rapporteur on violence against women, has pointed to the failure of the international community to effectively pressure those who ignore Islamic supremacists’ femicide against women.
+Yakin Erturk, the UN’s rapporteur on violence against women, has pointed to the failure of the international community to effectively pressure those who ignore extremists’ femicide against women.
 Ms. Erturk states that: “There is no time left to lose any more as this is a growing crisis.
 Women must demand that their governments implement agreements on women’s equality, rights and an end to violence against women, which have been signed but have yet to be carried out.
 In these countries, those who speak on behalf of Islam still justify things like stoning or killing a woman for this or that reason as being part of their religion.
 I have heard this at the most official of levels… Islamic countries have become stigmatized as being misogynist societies which are inherently anti-women.”
 AFP has reported that she also told them that “laws protecting women are not enforced or are weakened due to pressure from religious groups.”

 A greater disgrace is the unwillingness of international leaders of the world to stand up for the rights of women under attack by Islamic supremacists.
-Such leaders have chosen to look the other way as women are murdered around the world by Islamic supremacists; such leaders have decided that such women are expendable.
+Such leaders have chosen to look the other way as women are murdered around the world by extremists; such leaders have decided that such women are expendable.

-On February 28, 2009, the Chechen president emerged from his mosque to tell reporters that he defends the “right” of Islamic supremacists to murder women in so-called “honor killings.”
+On February 28, 2009, the Chechen president emerged from his mosque to tell reporters that he defends the “right” of extremists to murder women in so-called “honor killings.”
 He told reporters that such women deserved to die for their “loose morals.”
 The Russian government accepts this Chechen government leader as their answer to keep “separatists” from gaining power in Chechnya.
 The message from the Russian government is clear – women are expendable.

 — in Canada where a young girl, Aqsa Parvez, is murdered for “honor” and lies in an unmarked grave